Philippine Marine Corps: Marine Reserve Brigades

+7th Marine Brigade (Reserve)

 The 7th Marine Brigade (Reserve) was activated as a provisional unit of the Philippine Navy on October 22, 1996, pursuant to Section I General Order No. 229 ONA dated October 21, 1996 during the term of Vice Admiral Pio Carranza AFP as FOIC, PN.
 It was assigned to the Naval Reserve Command and placed under the operational control of the Commandant, Philippine Marine Corps.

 It is the Main Active Reserve Force of the Philippine Marine Corps with 3 operational Marine Battalions Composed of active men & women from different backgrounds & experiences, that are integrated to the regular & special units of the Corps.
 Given the same (MOS) training that enable the 7th MBde personnel to have interoperability with the rest of the Corps.
 Administrative control rest on the Naval Reserve Command (NRC), Philippine Navy while Operational is with the Philippine Marine Corps (MC9).
 Its motto is "Always Faithful, Always Ready" and nicknamed "Shadow Warriors".

+Combat & Service Support Forces

 Field Artillery Battalion

 The Field Artillery Battalion (FABN) is currently organized into a Headquarters and Service Company and several howitzer batteries which are attached to the maneuver brigades to support their operations.
 It is equipped with the M101A1 howitzer, the OTO Melara Model 56/14 pack howitzer and the Soltam M71A1 155 howitzer.
 The unit also provides a limited air-defense capability through a token number of Bofors 40 mm L/60 guns, Oerlikon 20mm guns and M2 Browning guns, either in truck-mounted or towed configuration.

 Assault Armor Battalion

 The Assault Armor Battalion (AABN) contains a Headquarters and Service Company, an Armor Maintenance Company (Armor Mnt Co.), an Assault Amphibian Company (AAV Co.), and a Light Armor Vehicle Company (LAV Co.).
 It is tasked with providing the maneuver brigades with armored assets to support their operations.
-The unit's inventory consists of LAV-150s, LAV-300s, LVTP-5s and LVTH-6s, AAV7A1.
-None of the LVTP-5s are currently in service but the Marines have been able to recondition four of the LVTH-6s for their use.
+The unit's inventory consists of AAV-7s, LAV-150s, and LAV-300s.